Nintendo Power (cartridge): Usage

-When this was on the market in the 1990s, the user would first purchase the RAM cartridge, then bring it to a store featuring a Nintendo Power kiosk.
-The user selects games to be copied to the cartridge and the store provides a printed copy of the manual.
+When the Nintendo Power was on the market in the 1990s, the user would first purchase the cartridge, then bring it to a store featuring a Nintendo Power kiosk.
+The user would select games to be copied to the cartridge and the store would provide a printed copy of the manual.
 Game prices varied, with older games being relatively cheap, and newer games and Nintendo Power exclusives being more expensive.

 Technical details

-Each cartridge's flash ROM is divided internally into eight blocks.
+Each cartridge's flash memory is divided internally into eight blocks.
 Unless an 8-block game is loaded onto the cartridge, however, one block is reserved for the game selection menu, leaving only seven blocks for games.
 In addition, each cartridge has a small amount of SRAM for saved games, which is divided into sixteen blocks.

-Games are rounded up in capacity; for example, a 10 megabit Super Famicom game needs three flash ROM blocks totaling 12 megabits, and a Game Boy game that needs 100 kilobits of save space would need two SRAM blocks totaling 128 kilobits.
+Games are rounded up in capacity; for example, a 10 megabit Super Famicom game needs three flash memory blocks totaling 12 megabits, and a Game Boy game that needs 100 kilobits of save space would need two SRAM blocks totaling 128 kilobits.

 Nintendo Power has no Super Famicom enhancement chips such as the Super FX, so such games are incompatible.